 There are three main aspects of a divorce that should be in place in order to be successful in mediation:

-- Financial transparency - If both you and your spouse are willing to be 100% forthcoming about all the finances, then mediation may work for you.
+If both you and your spouse are willing to be 100% forthcoming about all the finances, then mediation may work for you.
 Finances are usually the most complicated part of a divorce, but if both parties are honest about everything, it can make things much easier.

-- Kids come first - Along with finances, child custody is a complicated part of divorce.
+Along with finances, child custody is a complicated part of divorce.
 If you and your spouse can agree to make all decisions about the children with their best interest in mind, then mediation may be the right choice.
 As long as both parties can admit that what they want might not align with what is best for the kids, then there is a shot that mediation can work.

-- No history of domestic violence - When domestic violence is a part of the marriage, it can make cooperating through the mediation process difficult.
+When domestic violence is a part of the marriage, it can make cooperating through the mediation process difficult.
 Mediation is about compromise and coming to agreements that both parties can live with.
 If there is fear or intimidation involved, those agreements may not be mutual and therefore, it may be better to let your attorney handle things through the court.

 Do I Need a Wheat Ridge Divorce Attorney for Mediation?